ECG Library

 All ECG 7

-A posterior wall MI frequently occurs along with an inferior wall MI due to the shared blood supply from the right coronary artery.
-The posterior wall demonstrates ECG changes the opposite of other myocardial segments due to the location, thus instead of ST segment elevation, a posterior myocardial infarction is characterized by ST depression in lead V1 and frequently V2.
-The R wave is large in lead V1.
-Turn the ECG upside down and you will see ST segment elevation in V1 and a large Q wave which are normal findings of a myocardial infarction.
-For a detalied review, click the Posterior MI ECG Review button below.
+On the ECG, posterior wall ECG changes are the opposite of those seen with other myocardial segments.
+Instead of ST segment elevation, a posterior MI is characterized by ST depression in lead V1 and frequently V2, and the R wave is large in these leads.
+Turn the ECG upside down and you can visualize ST segment elevation in V1 and a large Q wave.
+For more detail, click on the Posterior MI ECG Review link below.

-Note that the causes of a R wave being larger than the S wave in lead V1 include a posterior myocardial infarction, right bundle branch block, WPW Type A, right ventricular hypertrophy, ventricular tachycardia with a right bundle branch block pattern and isolated posterior wall hypertrophy (can occur with Duchenne's muscular dystrophy).
+Note that the causes of an R wave being larger than the S wave in lead V1 include a posterior MI, right bundle branch block, Wolff-Parkinson-White syndrome type A, right ventricular hypertrophy, ventricular tachycardia with a right bundle branch block pattern and isolated posterior wall hypertrophy (with Duchenne's muscular dystrophy).